 Pipeline intra‐hospital oxygen distribution networks are helpful to supply oxygen at high pressure to equipment such as anaesthetic machines and ventilators or directly connected to patients with a flow-meter and tubing.
 A key advantage of pipeline systems is that they allow the distribution of oxygen to multiple patients simultaneously and obviate the need for handling and transporting heavy cylinders between hospital wards.

-Our oxygen gas manifolds are designed to supply the correct pressure and volume of oxygen from gas cylinders located outside the building through a pipeline system to the emergency department.
+Our oxygen gas manifolds are designed to boost capacity of emergency departments to supply the correct pressure and volume of oxygen from gas cylinders located outside the building through a pipeline system to the emergency department.
 The typical medical oxygen manifold commonly consists of four (4) sources and a manual changeover from empty source to full source and five (5) oxygen terminal outlets (sockets) installed in the emergency department.
 This boosts the capacity to deliver oxygen therapy from 1 oxygen tank per patient to 1 oxygen tank for up to 10 patients simultaneously.

 The oxygen manifolds are specifically designed for optimal functionality and reliability, and offer users several very tangible advantages:

-Each Oxygen Gas Manifold costs $ 5,175 and can be installed in 5 days.
-Your support will go a long way in ensuring emergency care centres across Kenya can handle multiple COVID‐19 patients and other emergency cases requiring oxygen simultaneously and potentially save more lives.
+Each Oxygen Gas Manifold costs approximately $ 6,000 and can be installed in 5 days.
+Your support will go a long way in ensuring emergency care centres across Kenya can handle emergency cases requiring oxygen simultaneously and help save more lives.

 For more details on this and how you can be part of our efforts to strengthen emergency care in Kenya, click the button below or send us an email at email@example.com or call us on 020 2100054 or 0710 633 855